 With a help of artificial delay induced to my network interface and several custom scripts to probe into the running processes, I was able to understand what was going on and make some good improvements.

 First, in Maven plugin 2.0, we've made a change in the way we archive artifacts from Maven.
-Previously, the artifacts were copied between the master and the Maven JVM, and for a reason I'll mention later, this was very slow, especially in a network that has a large latency.
-With Maven plugin 2.0 and onward, artifacts are archived between the master and the slave JVM.
+Previously, the artifacts were copied between the controller and the Maven JVM, and for a reason I'll mention later, this was very slow, especially in a network that has a large latency.
+With Maven plugin 2.0 and onward, artifacts are archived between the controller and the agent JVM.

 Now, on to the biggest fruit of this investigation I was able to discover and fix.
-Imagine the Maven JVM has a lot of data to send to the master, say you are archiving test reports or code coverage report.
-A good implementation would send these data as fast as ppossible to the master, paying respect to the limit of flow control to avoid overwhelming the master.
+Imagine the Maven JVM has a lot of data to send to the controller, say you are archiving test reports or code coverage report.
+A good implementation would send these data as fast as possible to the controller, paying respect to the limit of flow control to avoid overwhelming the controller.